DkGr/virtualface/README.md

 # VirtualID

-VirtualID is a project prototype to create an open-source and decentralized social network with no personal datas violation.
+VirtualID is a project prototype to create a decentralized social network with no personal datas violation.
+He can be a parallel social network of Facebook because of its Facebook bridge features (Cross chat, Cross message publication,...).
 He also had an encryption/decryption feature with OpenPGP.

 ## Requirements
 - HTTP server with SSL/TLS